mihai-t/maze-qlearning/README.md

-# maze-qlearning
+# Maze

-Path in the maze using Q learning
+Find the optimal path in the maze using *Q learning*, the temporal difference approach.